 In 1997 The Big O performed the assist of a lifetime when he donated a kidney to his daughter Tia, who was suffering from lupus.
 Since that point, he has been an outspoken advocate for health and wellness, kidney disease prevention and organ transplantation on behalf of the National Kidney Foundation.
 He also serves on the board of the International Prostate Cancer Foundation.

 A leader in athletics, academics and business

 Today Robertson is one of the nation's leading small business owners, with interests in document management services, specialty chemicals, and media.
-He is a leading advocate for minority business owners and often takes part in leadership development seminars.
-He remains an international ambassador for the game of basketball and is much in demand as a speaker, teacher and clinician.
-In 1992 he was one of five founders of the National Basketball Retired Players Association, dedicated to improving pension benefits and medical care for an earlier generation of players, and served as its first president from 1992-1998.
+He is a leading advocate for minority business owners and is sought for participation in leadership development seminars.
+He remains an international ambassador for the game of basketball, and is much in demand as a speaker on the game and its lessons on leadership and life skills.

 His autobiography, "The Big O: My Life, My Times, My Game," was published by Rodale Press in 2003 and is now in paperback with University of Nebraska Press.
-He has contributed seven bylined essays on basketball to The New York Times and one to TIME Magazine, as well as a game-by-game blog to nba.com during the 2005 NBA Finals, and is now a contributor to the ESPN website www.theundefeated.com.
+He has contributed nine bylined essays on basketball to The New York Times and one to TIME Magazine, a game-by-game blog to nba.com during the 2005 NBA Finals, and is now a contributor to the ESPN website www.theundefeated.com.

 Oscar Robertson was born November 24, 1938 in Charlotte, Tennessee, the youngest of three sons of Bailey and Mazell Robertson.
 Four years later the family moved to Indianapolis, where Oscar learned to play basketball on the dirt courts of the inner city, playing against his older brothers Bailey and Henry and encountering stiff competition from other neighborhood kids.
 He also refined his game through endless hours of individual practice.

 Playing all its games on the road in a time of rigid segregation – the school's gym was too small to serve as a home court – Attucks was the first African-American school and the first Indianapolis school to win the Indiana state crown, and the first African-American school to win a national championship in any sport.
-Robertson was named "Mr. Basketball" for the state of Indiana in 1956 as well as national high school player of the year.
+Robertson was named Indiana's "Mr. Basketball" in 1956 as well as national high school player of the year.

 At University of Cincinnati, where he became known as The Big O, he led the Bearcats to the Final Four in 1959 and 1960.
 He was a three-time first team All-American, the first player to lead the NCAA in scoring three straight years, and the first to win National College Player of the Year honors three times.
 (In 1998, the U.S. Basketball Writers Association renamed its men's college Player of the Year Award the Oscar Robertson Trophy.)